mattermost/docs/source/deployment/admin-roles.rst

   ``mmctl permissions role assign system_user_manager bob-smith sue-clark``

-**To grant the Read Only Admin role to two users, Bob Smith and Sue Clark:**
+**To grant the Viewer role to two users, Bob Smith and Sue Clark:**

   **In the System Console**